-The SHA may request the owner to bifurcate a family's lease and terminate the tenancy of the culpable family member if the SHA determines that the family member has committed criminal acts of physical violence against other family members or others.
+The SHA may bifurcate a family's lease and terminate the tenancy of the culpable family member if the SHA determines that the family member has committed criminal acts of physical violence against other family members or others.
 This action will not affect the tenancy or program assistance of the remaining, non-culpable family members.
-In making its decision, the SHA will consider all credible evidence, including, but not limited to, a signed certification or other documentation of abuse submitted to the SHA by the victim.
+In making its decision, the SHA will consider all credible evidence, including, but not limited to, a signed certification (HUD-5832) or other documentation of abuse submitted to the SHA by the victim.

-If the SHA does bifurcate the lease and terminate the tenancy of the culpable family member, it will do so in accordance with the lease, applicable law, policies in this Administrative Plan and the SHA VAWA Procedure.
+If the SHA does bifurcate the lease and terminate the tenancy of the culpable family member, it will do so in accordance with the lease, applicable law, policies in this ACOP and the SHA VAWA Procedure.
 If necessary, the SHA will also take steps to ensure that the remaining family members have a safe place to live during the termination process.
 For example, the SHA may refer the remaining family members to a victim service provider or other agency with shelter facilities.

-3.10.5 Limitation on VAWA Protection
+3.10.5 Limitation On VAWA Protection

-VAWA does not limit SHA's otherwise available authority to terminate assistance to or evict a victim for lease violations not premised on an act of domestic violence, dating violence, or stalking providing that SHA does not subject the victim to a more demanding standard than the standard to which it holds other tenants.
+VAWA does not limit SHA's otherwise available authority to terminate assistance to or evict a victim for lease violations not premised on an act of domestic violence including economic and technological abuse, dating violence, or stalking providing that SHA does not subject the victim to a more demanding standard than the standard to which it holds other tenants.

-VAWA does not limit SHA's authority to terminate the tenancy of any participant if SHA can demonstrate an actual and imminent threat to other tenants or those employed at or providing service to the property if that participant's tenancy is not terminated.
+VAWA does not limit SHA's authority to terminate the tenancy of any public housing tenant if SHA can demonstrate an actual and imminent threat to other tenants or those employed at or providing service to the property if that tenant's tenancy is not terminated.

-In determining whether a participant who is a victim of domestic violence, dating violence, or stalking is an actual and imminent threat to other tenants or those employed at or providing service to a property, SHA will consider the following, and any other relevant, factors:
+In determining whether a public housing tenant who is a victim of domestic violence including economic and technological abuse, dating violence, or stalking is an actual and imminent threat to other tenants or those employed at or providing service to a property, HHA will consider the following, and any other relevant, factors:

-- Whether the threat is toward an employee or tenant other than the victim of domestic violence, dating violence, or stalking - Whether the threat is a physical danger beyond a speculative threat, whether the threat is likely to happen within a short period of time - Whether the threat to other tenants or employees can be eliminated in some other way, such as by helping the victim relocate to a confidential location, transferring the victim to another unit, or seeking a legal remedy to prevent the perpetrator from acting on the threat
+- Whether the threat is toward an employee or tenant other than the victim of domestic violence including economic and technological abuse, dating violence, or stalking - Whether the threat is a physical danger beyond a speculative threat - Whether the threat is likely to happen within a short period of time - Whether the threat to other tenants or employees can be eliminated in some other way, such as by helping the victim relocate to a confidential location, transferring the victim to another unit, or seeking a legal remedy to prevent the perpetrator from acting on the threat

-If the participant wishes to contest SHA's determination that he or she is an actual and imminent threat to other tenants or employees, the participant may do so as part of the informal hearing or in a court proceeding.
+If the tenant wishes to contest SHA's determination that he or she is an actual and imminent threat to other tenants or employees, the tenant may do so as part of the grievance hearing or in a court proceeding.